We always welcome ideas and feedback from parents.

 Please come in or get in touch at any time if you have an idea, a question or something you would like to discuss.
 Our Office staff will point you in the direction of the best person to speak to.

-Fran (Headteacher), Kitty and Tom (Assistant Headteachers) and Emma (Parent Support Advisor) are always available on the playground at the start of the school day.
-Class teachers and Teaching Assistants enjoy daily face to face contact with parents too.
+Fran (Headteacher), Kitty and Shelly (Assistant Headteachers) and Sam, our Family Liaison Officer are always available on the playground at the start of the school day.
+Class teachers and Teaching Assistants enjoy daily face to face contact with parents on a daily basis too.

 Please don't hesitate to ask a question or talk to us.
 If you are a working parent we can always talk to you over the phone or arrange to meet you later in the day (at a time that will suit you - we don't finish at 3pm).

 If the matter you would like to discuss is concerning your child, it is always best to speak to your child's class teacher.
-She, of course, knows your child best and is most equipped to help.
+They, of course, know your child best and is most equipped to help.

 Opportunities to come into school